Skip to main content

 Church Finance Best Practices: Transparency And Accountability

 If you want to build trust, keep the conversation open between you and your church members.
 Maintain a relationship of transparency where they know that there is nothing to hide.
-When they know that there is openness and accountability with the church funds, it will increase donor confidence, which will lead to increased giving.
+When they know that there is openness and accountability with the church funds (ie: with church fund accounting) it will increase donor confidence, which will lead to increased giving.
 Here are some best practices to maintain accountability and transparency.

 13. Regularly report to leadership and the congregation